 Setting a Local Retention Period for MySQL Binlogs

 RDS for MySQL deletes local binlogs after they are backed up to OBS.
-You can set the local retention period for binlogs as required to fully utilize the instance space.
+You can set the local retention period for binlogs as required.

 Binlogs can be retained from 0 to 168 (7x24) hours locally.

 The binlogs used for replication between primary DB instances and standby DB instances or read replicas are not deleted, even when the retention period is set to 0.

 - Log in to the management console.

 - Click in the upper left corner and select a region and a project.

 - Click in the upper left corner of the page and choose Database > Relational Database Service.
 The RDS console is displayed.